-Email Diagnostics • Enables Sun's support representatives or customers to quickly get a clear and comprehensive report describing system configuration and health Memory Tracking Facilities • mbuf tracking for network issues malloc tracking Onboard Packet Capture • Enables Sun's support representatives to create packet capture sequences describing particular protocol errors, thereby empowering the Tech Support team to diagnose customer situations more quickly Automated Diagnostic Gathering • Gathers and saves diagnostics in the event of system problem MONITORING Disk Subsystem Monitoring via SCSI Enclosure Services (SES) • Standards-based disk subsystem monitoring for enclosure, controller, power supply, fan and disk health UPS Monitoring • RAID controller cache switched to write-thru mode if living off of battery (UPS) power • Graceful shutdown effected if battery charge drops below acceptable range • System does not revert to write-back mode until on AC power and battery sufficiently charged IPMI Support • Enables the system to monitor its own server components (power supplies, fans - including the dedicated processor fan and temperature) and inform the user should any problems be discovered, thereby preventing downtime due to catastrophic failure NOTIFICATION LCD Posting • Provides a local reference enabling an administrator to get a picture of overall system health when viewing the unit in its immediate presence Syslog (Local) • Enables the user to exploit a standard and familiar facility for providing log-based information Remote Syslog • Enables the administrator to log StorEdge NAS OS events on a remote system (usually in concert/context with events from other systems) using a standard and familiar facility SNMP Support • Provides for simple integration of StorEdge NAS into an environment where systems are monitored centrally using familiar, industry- standard tools (Sun NetManager, Computer Associates Unicenter, IBM Tivoli, HP OpenView) SMTP Email • Provides a simple, effective and ubiquitous mechanism for critical system event notification FILE SYSTEM Dynamic Volume Expansion • Volume expansion can be effected during normal business operations (note that SCSI requires that the system is powered down to add a drive expansion module) Downtime due to capacity limitations eliminated
+Email Diagnostics Enables Sun's support representatives or customers to quickly get a clear and comprehensive report describing system configuration and health Memory Tracking Facilities mbuf tracking for network issues malloc tracking Onboard Packet Capture Enables Sun's support representatives to create packet capture sequences describing particular protocol errors, thereby empowering the Tech Support team to diagnose customer situations more quickly Automated Diagnostic Gathering Gathers and saves diagnostics in the event of system problem MONITORING Disk Subsystem Monitoring via SCSI Enclosure Services (SES) Standards-based disk subsystem monitoring for enclosure, controller, power supply, fan and disk health UPS Monitoring RAID controller cache switched to write-thru mode if living off of battery (UPS) power, helping to ensure data integrity.
+Graceful shutdown effected if battery charge drops below acceptable range System does not revert to write-back mode until on AC power and battery sufficiently charged IPMI Support Enables the system to monitor its own server components (power supplies, fans - including the dedicated processor fan and temperature) and inform the user should any problems be discovered, thereby preventing downtime due to catastrophic failure NOTIFICATION LCD Posting Provides a local reference enabling an administrator to get a picture of overall system health when viewing the unit in its immediate presence Syslog (Local) Enables the user to exploit a standard and familiar facility for providing log-based information Remote Syslog Enables the administrator to log StorEdge NAS OS events on a remote system (usually in concert/context with events from other systems) using a standard and familiar facility SNMP Support Provides for simple integration of StorEdge NAS into an environment where systems are monitored centrally using familiar, industry-standard tools (Sun NetManager, Computer Associates Unicenter, IBM Tivoli, HP OpenView) SMTP Email Provides a simple, effective and ubiquitous mechanism for critical system event notification FILE SYSTEM Dynamic Volume Expansion Volume expansion can be effected during normal business operations Downtime due to capacity limitations eliminated

-64-bit File system. • File system. scales to 16TB volume sizes - larger volume size support eases administrator's management tasks by reducing the number of objects that they must manage • Up to 512 file systems • 7 TB+ LUN capacity handling provides more than enough capacity to consume even the largest RAID sets Journaling File system.
-(JFS) • Journaling - a two-phase commit operation - helps to ensure file system integrity across unforeseen events like power outages.
+64-bit Filesystem File system scales to 16TB volume sizes - larger volume size support eases administrator's management tasks by reducing the number of objects that they must manage Up to 512 file systems 2TB+ LUN (RAID group) capacity Up to 256 RAID groups per NAS head for single-head config's; 128 for cluster Journaling Filesystem (JFS) Journaling - a two-phase commit operation - helps to ensure filesystem integrity across unforeseen events like power outages.
 In the two phase commit process, the first phase of journaling happens on NVRAM on the RAID controller.
 The second phase commits the data to disk thus ensuring data integrity.
-(See 'On-disk Journaling') • Enhances data availability by obviating the need for lengthy file system check operations subsequent to power outages or other unplanned events • Aids with data integrity by journaling both metadata and user data (for synchronous writes), ensuring that the client and filer have a consistent perspective of the on-disk data On-disk Journaling • The StorEdge NAS products journal to disk - as opposed to journaling to an in-head NVRAM card.
+(See 'On-disk Journaling') Enhances data availability by obviating the need for lengthy filesystem check operations subsequent to power outages or other unplanned events Aids with data integrity by journaling both metadata and user data (for synchronous writes), ensuring that the client and StorEdge NAS Appliance have a consistent perspective of the on-disk data On-disk Journaling The StorEdge NAS products journal to disk - as opposed to journaling to an in-head NVRAM card.
 The lack of data on the head unit precludes any possibility of a data integrity issue due to head unit failure or malfunction.
-Directory Tree Quotas • Enables administrators to allocate space quickly to departments or individuals • Enables administrators to partition large, individual volumes from a capacity standpoint, providing for volume-like control of space allocations but without requiring them to administer multiple actual volumes • Simple backup policies (e.g., volume-based full, differential, incremental backups) can be retained across the entire volume, even if capacity is being managed locally SUN STOREDGE FILE CHECKPOINT
+Directory Tree Quotas Enables administrators to allocate space quickly to departments or individuals Enables administrators to partition large, individual volumes from a capacity standpoint, providing for volume-like control of space allocations but without requiring them to administer multiple actual volumes Simple backup policies (e.g., volume-based full, differential, incremental backups) can be retained across the entire volume, even if capacity is being managed locally SUN STOREDGE FILE CHECKPOINT